cesc1989/apuntes/Luna/Backend/Appointments/Send Intake Form Link to Patient.md

-# Sending Intake Form to Patient
+# Send Intake Form Link to Patient

 > [!Note]
 > The Intake Form is created after the care plan is created.
 See [[General Flow to Create Forms]]